Maintaining a healthy weight is key for good health, but it can be hard to know how best to change your diet to achieve your goal.

 1. Eat a healthy breakfast

 Start the day well – studies suggest that people who start the day with a protein-rich, satisfying breakfast are less likely to make poor food choices later on and may potentially reduce their risk of type 2 diabetes.
-Sign up to our free Healthy Diet Plan to get the recipe for our healthy baked banana porridge recipe, along with other filling breakfasts, including pancakes and poached eggs with flatbread.
+Sign up to our free Healthy Diet Plan to discover some filling breakfast recipes.

 2. Eat mindfully